 Ms. Georges has toured the country with Sister Spit, The Next Generation, and was voted “Miss Specs Appeal 2006” by the zine Hey Four Eyes!
 In her spare time, Nicole teaches Self Publishing and Autobiographical Comic workshops to children and seniors independently and through Young Audiences.

-Nicole latest graphic novel, The Doctor Laura Show, was released January 2013 by Mariner Books.
+Nicole latest graphic novel, Calling Dr. Laura, was released January 2013 by Mariner Books.

 Create Comics + Educator’s Symposium special: $925